 For most homeowners, initial air duct installation is the last time they think about the network of ductwork that transfers hot and cold air around their home.
-At Art Plumbing, AC & Electric we want our customers to be aware of the different parts of their home, which is why we’re answering the important ductwork questions that might have never crossed your mind.
+At Art Plumbing, Air Conditioning & Electric we want our customers to be aware of the different parts of their home, which is why we’re answering the important ductwork questions that might have never crossed your mind.

 Residential air ducts serve a very important function – they circulate hot and cold air throughout your house, depending on your temperature requirements.
 Air ducts are connected to your home HVAC system, forming a networked system of ducts intertwined throughout your entire house.
 By creating a duct system, you are able to adjust the temperature in every room without having to buy different HVAC units for each room.
 This not only creates a uniform temperature throughout your entire home, but also saves you from spending money on unnecessary costs.